simplegeo/harrison/README.md

 ## Dependencies

-Fresnel has the following dependencies:
+Harrison has the following dependencies:

 * Node.js >= 1.100
 * Redis 2.0.0RC1+